cloudwithoyindamola/NBASportDataLake/README.md

 WHERE Position = 'PG';
 ```

--Click Run
+- Click Run
--You should see an output if you scroll down under "Query Results"
+You should see an output if you scroll down under "Query Results"

 # Optional AWS Resource Deletion Script
 To delete some AWS resources and manage cost,Run the `delete_aws_resources` file